armadaproject/armada/docs/python_airflow_operator.md

 :type poll_interval: int
 :param container_logs: Name of container whose logs will be published to stdout.
 :type container_logs: Optional[str]
+:param k8s_token_retriever: A serialisable Kubernetes token retriever object.
+We use this to read logs from Kubernetes pods.
+:type k8s_token_retriever: Optional[TokenRetriever]
 :param deferrable: Whether the operator should run in a deferrable mode, allowing for asynchronous execution.
 :type deferrable: bool